 Realize the seriousness of the accusation.
-As soon as you find out about the false accusations, you need to begin
+As soon as you find out about the false accusations, you must build a

-to think that if you didn’t do it, believing you will be found innocent
+if you didn’t do it, thinking you will obtian a favorable outcome

-your side of the story,” ignoring the issue or failing to take proper
+during trial, ignoring the issue or failing to take immediate legal action